Getting Started With Food Delivery

 - Referrals: if anyone signs up using your referral link, and spends over $10, they’ll get $7 off their first order, and you’ll get $7 credit applied to your account.

 Foodora launched in Calgary on October 3rd in 2017. while it’s a great option for ordering office lunch (they even have an entire corporate account section), Foodora isn’t a late night option as they don’t operate as late as some of the other food delivery companies.
 For example, it’s 11:30 pm right now and of all the places listed in Foodora for “pizza”, none are available.
-It’s not that these places are closed (Upper Deck Public House for example is open late every night), it’s just that Foodora’s hours are limited.
+It’s not that these places are closed, it’s just that Foodora’s hours are limited.
 Something of note; 7-11 and Foodora have partnered up, so you can get all sorts of junk food delivered right to your door.
 Stoners rejoice!